StygianTheBest/stygianthebest.github.io/_posts/2019-01-21-loremaster-module-release.md

 ## INTRODUCTION

 I just released a new module for the StygianCore repack.
-This is one I've been wanting to create for a while, and I look forward to improving it by adding many more Loremaster NPCs at key locations around the Eastern Kingdoms, Kalimdor, and beyond.
+This is one I’ve been wanting to create for a while, and I look forward to improving it by adding many more Loremaster NPCs at key locations around the Eastern Kingdoms, Kalimdor, and beyond.
 Once found, perhaps they will have a book or item of historical significance for you.
 Right now there are only three, but those three are in special places.
-When you talk to one, they will offer to teleport you to the next one in the chain.
-It's easy to add new ones too by using the SQL template I've provided.
+When you talk to one, they will tell you about the area you're in and offer to teleport you to the next Loremaster in the chain.
+It’s easy to add new ones too by using the SQL template I’ve provided.

 ## PROJECT PAGE